Exam Board: AQA

 - a historical enquiry on the causes of the Final Solution.
 This allows students to demonstrate independent research skills.
 They will use historians’ interpretations and first hand evidence to examine the complex roots of the anti-Semitism which led to the Holocaust in WW2.

 Grade 6 at GCSE History.
-If GCSE History has not been studied then grade 6 in English would be considered.
+If GCSE History has not been studied then grade 6 in English will be considered.

 The History department also aims to provide students with many opportunities outside the classroom.
 Year 12 students often participate in the Lessons from Auschwitz programme run by the Holocaust Education Trust and are given responsibility for organising the school’s commemoration of Holocaust Memorial Day.
 Students also act as mentors for younger pupils.
 The department hopes to run a trip to Berlin which will form an important component of the research into the Final Solution for Year 12/13 students.